 - Sort mail for delivery, arranging it in delivery sequence.

-Postal Service Mail Carriers with little to no experience tend to make between $32630 and $39710 while the more experienced ones make over $59290 per year.
+Postal Service Mail Carriers with little to no experience tend to make between $36990 and $37000 while the more experienced ones can earn over $62500 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Postal Service Mail Carrier is to move to a higher paying state like VI.
-Right now, the highest paying states for Postal Service Mail Carriers are VI, HI, CA, MA and DC.
+One of the easiest ways to increase your salary as a Postal Service Mail Carrier is to move to a higher paying state like VI.
+Right now, the highest paying states for Postal Service Mail Carriers are VI, HI, CA, DC and NJ.

-However a higher pay at VI doesn’t guarantee that you will make more because the living expenses at VI might be 2x higher than where you are currently at now.
+However, a higher pay at VI doesn’t guarantee that you will make more because the living expenses at VI might be twice as high than where you are currently at now.

-3 other factors that can increase your salary as A Postal Service Mail Carrier is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postal Service Mail Carrier is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Postal Service Mail Carriers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Postal Service Mail Carriers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons

 Here are some of the pros and cons of being a Postal Service Mail Carrier.